 All doctors will provide antenatal care during normal surgery hours.
 After the first appointment with a doctor, this care is shared with the the community midwife and a hospital specialist if required .
-The midwife’s clinic is held on a Tuesday morning, messages can be taken and passed onto the midwife between 9am and 12pm.
+The midwife’s clinic is held on Monday and Tuesday mornings, messages can be taken and passed onto the midwife between 9am and 12pm.
 Appointments are made by the midwife.
 The community midwife office is based at the Princess of Wales Community Hospital - 01527 488141.

 Asthma Clinic/COPD Clinic

 This clinic is taken by nurses with extended training in asthma and overseen by Dr Pryke who has a special interest in respiratory medicine.
 Patients are taught how to use their inhaler devices correctly, how to control their symptoms and how to monitor their progress.